-Steps Taken to Correct Violation:

-- 1. Chlorine contact time violation partially corrected.
-Free chlorine residual was increased from 0.6 to 1.1 mg/L at entry point; full compliance by June 30, 2013 - 2.
-Raw water sampling violation corrected; raw water samples collected in November 2011
+Steps Taken to Correct Violation: 1.
+Chlorine contact time violation partially corrected.
+Free chlorine residual was increased from 0.6 to 1.1 mg/L at entry point; full compliance is required by June 30, 2013.
+Chazen Engineering was retained to prepare design plans.

-Health Effects:

-Inadequately treated or inadequately protected water may contain disease-causing organisms.
+Health Effects: Inadequately treated or inadequately protected water may contain disease-causing organisms.
 These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches.